Sandruski/rts-group-movement/docs/README.md

 - It can take a unit 45 seconds to go from one end of the map to the other.
 In that time, new structures may have been built, making the original path invalid, or trees may have been chopped down, making the original path a very poor choice.
 - Units often block each other.
 E.g.: peasants heading to the gold mine block peasants returning from it, because the only valid path for each group is blocked by the other group.

-Warcraft engine is optimized to draw 32x32 pixel square tiles made of 16 8x8 pixel square cells (orthogonal perspective).
-The camera perspective of Warcraft I and Warcraft II is almost top-down, so the edges of the objects (buildings, etc.) are either horizontal or vertical.
+<I>Warcraft</I> engine is optimized to draw 32x32 pixel square tiles made of 16 8x8 pixel square cells (orthogonal perspective).
+The camera perspective of <I>Warcraft I</I> and <I>Warcraft II</I> is almost top-down, so the edges of the objects (buildings, etc.) are either horizontal or vertical.
 This leads to easy pathfinding, because each 32x32 tile is either passable or un-passable.

 However, some tiles seem passable but actually are not.
 For example, the barracks building artwork does not fill completely the 96x96 area it sits on, and it leaves two tiles that seem passable but actually are not.